melviniwamoto/melviniwamoto.github.io/essays/reflect-on-software-engineering.md

 <img width="40%" class="rounded float-start pe-4" src="../img/reflect-on-software-engineering/full-stack-funny.jpg" alt="Drawing of a horse with a very detailed back-end transitioning to a very simple front-end">

 The **front-end** refers to that part of the app that the user would see and interact with, and is interchangeably referred to as the "client-side" in a website context.

 The **back-end** refers to the parts that the user doesn't see, and is interchangeably referred to as the "server-side".

 A developer can specialize in either, and it seems that many pursue at least a cursory understanding of both, but each person inevitably tends toward either one of them according to their strength or experience.

-The holy grail more resembles a utopian ideal, even though it is *possible* to truly know both intimately, and can obfuscate the reality into something comical, illustrated by this meme.
-Now, to call myself a back-end developer is too much of an overstatement, let alone a full-stack one.
-I *can* see, however, that the ability to have something simple at the front, and even if it is wrong, to complete a detailed back-portion is preferable to leaving it blank.
-In my opinion, it is worth pursuing ability in both, even if only shallowly in one; and so my quest for the grail goes ever-onward.
+The holy grail more resembles a utopian ideal, even though it is *possible* to truly know both intimately, and can obfuscate the reality into something comical, illustrated hilariously by this meme.

+Now, to call myself a back-end developer is too much of an overstatement--let alone a full-stack one--but, in my opinion, the ability to have something simple at the front is preferable to leaving it blank, even if it is wrong, as long as it works to complete the picture.
+The quest goes on.

 ---
 ### The right tools for the job